elle248/GettingCleaningDataCourseProject/CodeBook.md

 >
 >The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width >sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and >body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational >force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each >window, a vector of features was obtained by calculating variables from the time and frequency domain."

+The TidyData.txt file uses only the mean and standard deviation portions of the original data, averaged over the subject of the study and the activity which they were performing.
+More information can be found on this in the next sections.

 ##Variable definitions

+###Subject
+Type: Integer
+This field uses an ID to anonymously specify the person involved in each sample.
+The range of this field is from 1-30, since 30 people took part in collecting the data for this study.

+###Activity
+Type: String
+This is the activity Label, which describes the activity that the person in the study was undertaking.
+Possible values of this field are WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING and LAYING.

 ##Summaries